IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 WorldMap JoinTargets + API Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-WorldMap supplies target layers -- or JoinTargets that a tabular file may be mapped against.
+WorldMap supplies target layers -- or JoinTargets -- that a tabular file may be mapped against.
 A JSON description of these CGA curated JoinTargets may be retrieved via API at ``http://worldmap.harvard.edu/datatables/api/jointargets/``.
-Please note, login required, may be any WorldMap account credentials via HTTP Basic Auth.
+Please note: login is required, may be any WorldMap account credentials via HTTP Basic Auth.

 Example of JoinTarget information returned via the API: